Georges Bonnet (writer)

 Georges Bonnet (9 June 1919 – 22 February 2021) was a French writer and poet.

 Biography

-Born in 1919 in Pons, Bonnet first worked as a physical education teacher and did not publish his first book until the age of 45 and his second at the age of 64.
+Born in 1919 in Pons, Bonnet worked as a physical education teacher and did not publish his first book until the age of 45 and his second at the age of 64.
 He lived in Poitiers during his writing career, where he published his most successful novel, Les yeux des chiens ont toujours soif.
-He published his final book at the age of 97, titled Juste avant la nuit.
+He published his final book at the age of 97, Juste avant la nuit.

 A road in Poitiers was named after him.
-Georges Bonnet died on 22 February 2021 at the age of 101.
+Georges Bonnet died in 2021, at the age of 101.